 - Plant-based protein powders

-If you're not in the mood to recipe test, go ahead and make my anti-inflammatory turmeric green smoothie.
+If you want a full understanding of how to swap in alternatives for yogurt, check out my post here.
+And, if you're not in the mood to recipe test, go ahead and make my anti-inflammatory turmeric green smoothie.
 It's dairy-free and delicious.

 What should you put in a green smoothie to make it taste better?

 So, you have a sweet tooth?
 Same.
 Luckily, there are plenty of nutritious and delicious ingredients that you can add to a smoothie recipe to make it suit your taste buds.

 My favourite add in is frozen bananas.
 They sweeten the smoothie and give it a thicker, creamier consistency.
 On top of that, bananas are packed with nutrients.
 This delicious fruit is high in potassium, which helps you regulate fluid balance, muscle contractions and nerve signals.
 It's also high in fibre, which helps keep you regular.

 Another great option is Medjool dates.
 Many sweet ingredients are low in nutritional value.
 That's not the case here.
 Dates have high fibre content, which helps you stay full for longer, which ultimately helps you manage your weight.
 They're also high in antioxidants.

 If you don't have a sweet tooth, no fear.
 There are other ways to add flavour to your green juice.
 Instead of sweet, you can go for spicy.
 Ginger is a great option because it not only adds a kick, but it's also a key player on the anti inflammatory foods list.

 Let me know in the comments below if you have other favourite flavour blasters.
 I'm always looking for new ideas.

 PS: My chocolate banana smoothie is crazy healthy, and literally tastes like dessert.
 You're welcome.